communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 - For conditionally shown questions conditions that have been implemented and can be used are:
   - Radio question answer option selected matches one of conditional e.g. ["answer-options-1-string", "answer-option-3-string"]
   - Numeric question value matches condition e.g. [">2"], ["<7"] or ["== 6"]

+## JSON Form Validation against Schema

+To validate the form JSON against the schema you can run:
+`ruby app/helpers/json_schema_validation.rb`

+This will validate all forms in: directories = ["config/forms", "spec/fixtures/forms"]

+against the schema in (config/forms/schema/generic.json)

 ## Useful documentation (external dependencies)